EducationalTestingService/python-zpar/README.rst

 2. If you are using macOS Mojave, you will need an extra step before running the ``pip`` install command above.
 Starting with Mojave, Apple has stopped installing the C/C++ system header files into ``/usr/include``.
 As a workaround, they have provided the package ``/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`` that you must install to get the system headers back in the usual place before python-zpar can be compiled.
 For more details, please read the Command Line Tools section of the `Xcode 10 release notes <https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes>`__

+3. If you are using macOS Catalina, python-zpar is currently [broken](https://github.com/EducationalTestingService/python-zpar/issues/29).
+I have not yet upgraded to Catalina on my production machine and cannot figure out a fix yet.
+If you have a suggested fix, please reply in the issue.

 Usage
 ~~~~~